In this guide you will learn to how to enable debugging in WordPress, to help find the root of the problem you are facing.

 define( 'WP_DEBUG', true );

 define( 'WP_DEBUG_LOG', true );

 Once the above is enabled a debug.log file will be generated and added it to your wp-content directory.
 Download the debug.log and add it to your support thread reply.
-Once you have completed the steps above, be sure to delete the debug.log file.
+Once you have completed the steps above, be sure to delete the debug.log file and disable debug logging.

 For more detailed information for debugging in WordPress, you may have look at the WordPress codex.